 Shingles and chickenpox vaccination

 Chickenpox and shingles vaccines are both available in Australia.
-The National Immunisation Program provides free chickenpox vaccine to children aged 18 months of age and as a catch up dose for adolescents in year 7 of secondary school or age equivalent.
+The National Immunisation Program provides free chickenpox vaccine to children aged 18 months of age and as a catch-up dose for adolescents in year 7 of secondary school or age equivalent.

-It can also be prescribed by a doctor for older individuals, but it is not free.
+It can also be prescribed by a doctor for older people, but it is not free.
 People aged 14 years and older require two doses of the chickenpox vaccine, one to two months apart.
 People aged 14 years and older must purchase the vaccine privately.
 The shingles vaccine is also available on prescription for people aged 50 years and over, but it must be paid for by the patient.

 Where to get help

 - Your doctor

 - NURSE-ON-CALL Tel.
 1300 60 60 24 – for expert health information and advice (24 hours, 7 days)